-he White Paper is written with sustainability in mind.
-This is why it is firmly placed in the context of the United Nations' Sustainable Development Goals (SDGs) and in particular of SDG Target 3.4. of reducing by one third premature mortality from non-communicable diseases through prevention and treatment and promoting mental health and well-being by 2030.
+he White Paper is written This is why it is firmly placed in the context of the United Nations' Sustainable Development Goals (SDGs) and in particular of SDG Target 3.4. of reducing by one non-communicable diseases treatment and promoting mental health and well-being by 2030.